 Privacy Policy

 The privacy and security of your personal information is extremely important to us.
-This privacy policy explains how and why we use your personal data, to make sure you stay informed and can be confident about giving us your information.
+This privacy policy explains how and why we use your personal data, to make sure you are stay informed and can be confident about giving us your information.

 We do use your personal data to help us provide an exceptional experience for you.
 This includes tailoring the information we share to ensure you find it relevant, useful and timely.